craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[kobold.png]]

 People with a heavy Kobold heritage find themselves in possession of a near-reptilian biology.
 The origins of Kobold people on Alaturmen are common information - they are formed from the drying blood of a Dragon.
-Historically, there has been no Kobold society outside of the [[Deakred Range]], although they are accepted in civilized society.
+Historically, there has been no Kobold society outside of the [[Deakred Range]], although they are generally accepted wherever they may be.

 - *Age* You may live up to 40 years.
 - *Weight* You may weigh anywhere from 40 to 80 pounds.